rstudio/bookdown.org/content/archive/internal/maria-gallegos-where-are-genes.md

 ---
 title: "Fantastic Genes and Where to Find Them"
 author: "Maria Gallegos"
-date: "2020-08-11T16:21:09Z"
+date: "2020-09-23T20:36:16Z"
-tags: [Education, Visualization]
+tags: [Education]
 link: "https://bookdown.org/maria_gallegos/where-are-genes/"
-length_weight: "30.4%"
+length_weight: "30.5%"
 pinned: false
 ---

 Fantastic Genes and Where to Find Them [...]
-First I want to acknowledge the Genome Education Partnership (GEP) for inspiration.
-They created an amazing resource for learning about Eukaryotic gene structure using the UCSC Genome Browser with a on a gene from Drosophila.
+First, I want to acknowledge the Genome Education Partnership (GEP) for inspiration.
+They created a resource for learning about Eukaryotic gene structure using the UCSC Genome Browser.
+Their focus is on the Drosophila genome.
 My focus is on the human genome.
-My hope is that the skills learned within these pages and the saved sessions I have created (and will continue to curate) can be used as a springboard for continued exploration of the human genome.
-Throughout the semester, you will use a web-based visualization tool called a Genome Browser to ...
+My hope is that the skills learned within these pages and the saved sessions I have created (and will continue to curate) can be used as a springboard for continued exploration of the human genome. © 2019, Maria Gallegos.
+All rights reserved.
+Throughout the semester, you will use a web-based ...